scg-unibe-ch/ese2019/README.md

 # Project

-This year we will build a '*Sample project*' as a web application....
+This year we will build **Event Management Platform** as a hybrid application.
+On this platform several types of service providers such as Venue owners, Photographers, Caterers can register their services.
+Other registered users, in turn, can search for desired services required for their event, select the ones they wish to book, and add those to the cart or a personal event planner.
 We, the course assitants (total 4) will act as **clients** and students will act as **developers**.

 # Project organization

 Students/participants will be divided into small groups (each group will have roughly 3-4 students).
 Each group will build the software independently.
 One student from each group will act as a Product Owner (PO), to which we will release the requirements.
 PO will then describe the reqirements to his/her fellow developers.

 The total duration for the project is 12 weeks.
-First 4 weeks will be given to learn technologies and clear concepts, also to start developing.
+First 4 weeks will be given to learn technologies and clear the underlying concepts, also to start developing.
 The project will be developed as a series of **features**.
 Project will have three milestones (see [wiki](https://github.com/scg-unibe-ch/ese2019/wiki)), at each milestone we will evaluate and retrospect the progress made.
-Total 8 features will be built by students, out of which one will be a surprise feature by students.
+Total 4 features will be built by students, out of which one will be a surprise feature by students.
 The team with best surprise feature will win a gift from us!

 # Further information
 Refer [project wiki](https://github.com/scg-unibe-ch/ese2019/wiki) for further information about technologies used, useful presentations, and getting started guide.